innovationOUtside/tm129-robotics2020/README.md

 The repository also contains drafts of the practical activity teaching materials.
 These materials are "unpublished" and *©The Open University, 2020*; they are posted here purely to support commentary and review during development.
 The initial draft of the materials is essentially a recasting of the original materials and activities into a form that uses a new user environment (*Jupyter notebooks*) and new simulation environment ([`nbev3devsim`](https://github.com/innovationOUtside/nbev3devsim), based on [`ev3devsim`](https://github.com/QuirkyCort/ev3dev-sim)).

+When starting the Docker container, if you mount the current working directory on host onto the `/home/jovyan` directory in the container, it will clobber all the files that were are the top level of this repo that are otherwise baked into the container.

+However, some essential file from the top level of the repo directory are also stashed in the `$CONDA_DIR/workfiles/recover` directory.

+Launch a notebook terminal and run the command:

+`cp -ir $CONDA_DIR/workfiles/recover/* /home/jovyan/`

+to recover the files into clobbered home directory.
+This files will then be place in your current working directory.
+(Omit the `i` flag if you do not want to be warned about overwriting any files.)

 ## Open Computing Lab

 This repo is being developed according to (emerging!) *Open Computing Lab* principles.
 The `userguide` provides generic instruction on using *Open Computing Lab* environments.